Have another question about Rosie?

 What equipment does Rosie need?

-Rosie comes with a mobile pendant, which you can wear during the day and charge by your bed at night.
+Rosie comes with a mobile pendant or watch, which you can wear during the day and charge by your bed at night.
 We also install a key safe with a secure pin so that emergency services can get into the house to help if needed.

 Rosie is also available through aged care villages across Australia and institutions using the Vitalcare nurse call systems.